 CANADIAN EFFORTS TO REFORM SOLITARY

-During recent years, solitary confinement and related issues pertaining to inhumane conditions in Ontario’s jails and prisons have garnered widespread media attention.
-The Globe and Mail Editorial Board, for example, stated that “the more one learns about Ontario’s irresponsible use of solitary confinement, the more it feels as if that irresponsibility has veered into criminal neglect.”
+In the years leading up to the January 2018 ruling (British Columbia Civil Liberties Association v.
+Canada, 2018 BCSC 62), solitary confinement and related issues pertaining to inhumane conditions in Canada’s jails and prisons have garnered widespread media attention in British Columbia and Ontario.
+In December 2017, an Ontario Superior Court judge gave Ottawa one year to overhaul the laws governing solitary confinement after finding existing statutes unconstitutional during a landmark case launched by the Canadian Civil Liberties Association, Corporation of the Canada Civil Liberties Association v.
+Her Majesty the Queen, 2017 ONSC 7491.
 The Ontario Human Rights Commission called for a ban on segregation in Ontario’s jails, and the College of Family Physicians of Canada also called for the abolition of solitary confinement, stating that the “negative consequences of sensory deprivation can be seen as early as 48 hours.”

 CANADA PHYSICIANS AGAINST SOLITARY FOR YOUTH

 In March 2017, the College of Family Physicians of Canada (CFPC) released a statement on solitary confinement.
 CFPC is the professional organization responsible for establishing standards for the training and certification of family physicians and represents more than 35,000 members.
 CFPC supports ending solitary confinement in Canadian correctional facilities, abolishing solitary for youth, for those who suffer from medical conditions and mental illness, and abolishing solitary confinement for disciplinary purposes since evidence shows it is not effective.